breadboard-ai/breadboard/packages/website/src/docs/kits/agents.md

 ## Structured Worker (agents.structuredWorker)

-The Structured Worker node is offers a different kind of worker: this one knows how to adhere to some structure in its output.
+The Structured Worker node offers a different kind of worker: this one knows how to adhere to some structure in its output.

 Structured Workers are a little bit more effortful to construct, but they are a lot more powerful.
 In addition to `instruction`, a Structured Worker has a `schema` input port, which expects a valid [JSON schema](https://json-schema.org/).